tarababa/info_display/README.md

 about 2 hours of data, queurying Yahoo about once a minute.
 Using the up and down buttons one can move through the available conversions.
 The conversions shown are configured in the `config.ini` file under the heading `exchange_rates_yahoo` as shown below
+As Yahoo's api has become somewhat erratic in providing data the provider can now be changed to xe.com by setting the provider configuration to 'XE'

 ```
 [exchange_rates_yahoo]